severalprojects/Mosaic_Knitting/README.md

 ## Features:

-Pattern validation (shows if your stitches are "legal") Generate a random (valid) block
+Pattern validation (shows if your stitches are "legal")
+Generate a random (valid) block
-Real time tessalation: see your tiled pattern as you design your tile 2-Color selection
+Real time tessalation: see your tiled pattern as you design your tile
+2-Color selection
-Save a block (contains both pattern and color information) Load a block from a file
+Save a block (contains both pattern and color information)
+Load a block from a file (folder of sample blocks included in the repo)

 ## Future updates:

-change the default block size to build bigger blocks load multiple blocks into one pattern, to build more complex/varied tesselations.
+change the default block size to build bigger blocks
+load multiple blocks into one pattern, to build more complex/varied tesselations.

 ## Libraries required:
-tkinter - basic python UI library functools - part of standard distribution(s) of python
+tkinter - basic python UI library
+functools - part of standard distribution(s) of python

+## How to Run
+Download all the files
+make sure you have tkinter in your import path
+run main.py